somayehforouzandeh/somayehforouzandeh/README.md

 🏭 Industrial Engineering Professional focused on Process Improvement and Performance Management

-📈 Passionate about transforming data into actionable insights and developing data-driven solutions for better decision-making.
+📈 Passionate about transforming business data into actionable insights, optimizing processes, and supporting strategic decision-making through Business Intelligence and Analytics.

 I combine my background in **Industrial Engineering** with modern **Business Intelligence and Data Analytics tools** to analyze data, improve processes, and support strategic decisions.